PULSE the living trend engine

 The brief

-Synthesized by PULSE from the headlines below under a strict no-invention contract. ✓ fact-checked: all claims supported by sources Updated 2h ago.
+Synthesized by PULSE from the headlines below under a strict no-invention contract. ✓ fact-checked: unsupported claims removed (80% supported) Updated 43d ago.

 Quick answers

-Two nationals were killed.
+Two nationals were reported killed.

-Who does Nigeria blame?
+Who does Nigeria hold responsible for the deaths?

-Coverage (5)
+Coverage (9)

 Topics